The Galerie du temps

 The chronological display extends from the 4th millennium BC to the mid 19th century, offering a unique journey through the history of art and humankind.
 Intermingling eras, techniques and civilizations, it makes it possible to look at the Louvre’s collections differently and discover them afresh.

-The curators of the Galerie du Temps are Jean-Luc Martinez, president-director of the Musée du Louvre, and Vincent Pomarède, director of cultural programming and outreach at the Musée du Louvre.
+The curators of the Galerie du Temps are Laurence des Cars, president-director of the Musée du Louvre, and Vincent Pomarède, director of cultural programming and outreach at the Musée du Louvre.

 The installation was designed by Studio Adrien Gardère.